 (This action is part of the Catalog of Legislative Actions.)

-Establishes a statutory framework for [State/Local Jurisdiction] to defend its people and restore constitutional governance in response to federal lawlessness.
+Establishes a statutory framework for [State/Local Jurisdiction] to defend its people and restore constitutional governance in response to the federal authoritarian takeover.

 Declares the constitutional crisis, affirms the duty of state and local officials to act, and provides for coordinated, transparent, and temporary measures to protect residents and reestablish lawful government.